dapr/docs/daprdocs/content/en/operations/resiliency/resiliency-overview.md

         maxRetries: 3

     # circuit breakers are automatically instantiated per component and app endpoint.
-    # circuit breakers maintain counters that can live as long as the Dapr sidecar.
+    # circuit breakers maintain counters that live as long as the Dapr sidecar is running.
+They are not persisted.
     circuitBreakers:
       simpleCB:
         maxRequests: 1